imagej/imagej.github.io/_pages/Sholl_Analysis.md

 <dl>
 <dd>

 Report it in the [ImageJ Forum](http://forum.imagej.net) or file an [issue](https://github.com/tferr/ASA/issues) on GitHub.
-Don't forget to include the [steps needed to reproduce the problem](Bug_reporting_best_practices ).
-You may also want to check the {% include github org='tferr ' repo='ASA ' path='Notes.md\#development-builds ' label='release notes ' %} for the latest [development version](http://jenkins.imagej.net/job/Sholl-Analysis/lastBuild/) to see if the issue has meanwhile been addressed.
+Don't forget to include the [steps needed to reproduce the problem](Bug_reporting_best_practices).
+You may also want to check the {% include github org='tferr' repo='ASA' path='Notes.md\#development-builds' label='release notes' %} for the latest [development version](http://jenkins.imagej.net/job/Sholl-Analysis/lastBuild/) to see if the issue has meanwhile been addressed.

 </dd>
 </dl>